Hanni-Halfer/Hammer-Dark-icons-pack/README.md

 Make sure to create a system restore point before using these tools and make sure the theme supports your current windows version.

 To go back to the OG Hammer++ icons just replace the dll with the Original dll for the game you're using Hammer++ for -> https://ficool2.github.io/HammerPlusPlus-Website/download.html
-This dll is from Hammer++ version 8869, make sure to use the right one!
+This dll is from Hammer++ version 8870, make sure to use the right one!
-Example picture made with the "Void night" dark theme for windows 10.
+Example pictures made with the "Void night" and "Penumbra 10" dark themes for windows 10.

 ///////////////////////////////////////